cenk-idris/stock_market/README.md

 ## Getting Started

-Below are the instructions to set up and run the project on macOS.
+Below are the instructions to set up and run the project on iOS.

 ### Prerequisites

-- Xcode (iOS)
+- Xcode (only available on macOS devices)
 - Latest iOS SDK for running iOS Simulator on macOS
 - [Flutter Version Manager](https://fvm.app/documentation/getting-started)
-- Your own Firebase project with Firestore/Auth initialized

 ### Running the App